Bringing You Together

 Local Democracy and Accountability

-The LDA Network, led by the Chairman of SEE Councillor Rory Love, is an annual network open to both Councillors and Officers.
+The LDA network, led by the Chairman of SEE Councillor Rory Love OBE, is an annual network open to both councillors and officers.
 It aims to develop knowledge and share good practice in respect of local democracy, local leadership and scrutiny.
-The network focuses on the key legislation and policy discussions impacting Local Government.
+The network focuses on the key legislation and policy discussions impacting local government.

-The next meeting of the Network is January 2019.
+The next meeting of the network will be in 2020.